 The symbolist and modernist painter Edward Okuń created this unsettling image in 1898, the same year he moved to Italy where he stayed for over two decades.
-The painting, whose title stands for ‘The Death of Paganini’, references a myth about the titular Italian composer and virtuoso violinist, saying that he had sold his soul to the devil in exchange for musical talent.
+The painting, ‘The Death of Paganini’, references a myth about the titular Italian composer and virtuoso violinist, saying that he had sold his soul to the devil in exchange for musical talent.
 In Okuń’s depiction, the devil, seemingly believing the time of payment has arrived, is providing violin accompaniment as the virtuoso lies dead.
 Okuń also gave his painting a second title Sen Paganiniego (editor’s translation: Paganini’s Dream), which possibly links the piece to the story of Giuseppe Tartini, an Italian composer who claimed he had composed his Devil’s Trill Sonata after he dreamt of the devil playing the violin.

 Śmierć Każdego Ułagodzi by Marian Wawrzeniecki